alexdotc/cchip8/README.md

 # cchip8
-A CHIP-8 interpreter in C. SDL2 as a graphics frontend with possible option to use curses down the line.
-Mar2021 WIP
+A CHIP-8 interpreter in C. SDL2 as a graphics frontend.
+All the basic functionality is there with a handful of games tested.

 ## Instructions
     make
-    ./chip8.out
+    ./chip8.out /path/to/your/rom

-## On the TODO list

-- Finish implementing opcodes
-- Sound/delay timer and CPU clock timing
-- SDL Keyboard input
-- SDL Audio
+## Possible TODOs

+- Separate out ome of the boilerplate SDL code.
+Should have a platform layer
-- Getopt for ROM selection, window scaling, etc.
+- Getopt or some options lib for more command line options